kleidinc/master_iced_book/src/README.md

-# Master building Modern UI's with Rust, Iced, SQLX, and Postgres.

 The best way to learn new programming skills is by building something in an iterative way with a constant feedback loop.

 Ideally, any code you write should immediately show a result on the screen.
 This is like a drug that keeps you